Eastman tunnel

+Background

 Hennepin Island was named after explorer, Catholic priest, and Franciscan missionary Father Louis Hennepin.
 In 1865, entrepreneurs William W. Eastman and John L. Merriam had bought its sister island, Nicollet Island, which is 700 ft or more above the falls.
 Eastman and Merriam (and two partners) planned to build a tailrace tunnel from Nicollet Island under Saint Anthony Falls to provide for-profit waterpower for milling and lumber businesses located on Nicollet Island.

 The tunnel was to be part of a system of waterworks that supported the industries driving Minneapolis' growth.
 The project was designed to create more industry on Nicollet Island through waterpower.

 Saint Anthony Falls are made up of a hard limestone cap over soft sandstone.
 Ten thousand years ago the falls were located near present-day Fort Snelling, at the confluence of the Mississippi River and glacial River Warren (now the Minnesota River).
 In the succeeding millennia, the river had been washing away the sandstone and undermining the limestone lip of Saint Anthony Falls, causing the falls to slowly retreat upriver to their present location.

 The limestone cap is increasingly thinning through the falls area and above, and ends about 1,200 ft above the falls.
 In a short time, geologically speaking, the falls would migrate to the end of the cap and become a rapids.